<?xml version="1.0" encoding="UTF-8"?>

 </ul>

-<p>Also, consider clearing the formats of blank cells.
-To do this, click Edit | Go To | Special | Blanks.
-This will highlight all cells that do not contain data.
-Next, click Edit | Clear | Formats (or All).
+<p>This will highlight all cells that do not contain data.
+Next, click Clear in the Editing Group on the Home tab, then Clear Formats.
 This will clear all the blank cells of any formatting that have been applied to them.
 Be careful however, as this could have unintended consequences if you&#8217;ve filled the cells in a row or column to act as a &#8220;border&#8221; between sections in your worksheet, or if you&#8217;ve used the Center Across Selection formatting.</p>

 <p>After done simplifying your cell formats across your entire file, save, close, and then re-open before adding any new cell formats.</p>